|

 The filter, import, declared parameters, declared variables, and ordering statements are verified for consistency.

-Each element in the candidate Collection
+Each element in the candidate Collection is examined to see that it

-of the query.
+is assignment compatible to the Class of the query.
 It is then evaluated

 by the Boolean expression of the filter.
 The element passes the filter